Shannon Berry

-Shannon Berry is an Australian television actress.
+Shannon Berry (Port Hedland, Western Australia, 27 July 1999) is an Australian television actress.
 She played Dot Campbell on two seasons of Prime Video series The Wilds.

 Early life

 Berry was brought up in Perth, Western Australia.
 She was born in Port Hedland, and spent her early childhood in the Pilbara before moving to Dianella at eight years-old.
 She first started acting while in primary school at John Septimus Roe Anglican Community School and attended Mount Lawley Senior High School until 2016.
 Shortly afterwards she moved from Perth to pursue acting jobs in Melbourne.